Constitutional Court Procedure Act

 For cases arising under this Chapter, the Constitutional Court shall delineate the competences between the disputing organs in the holding of the judgment.
 Considering the circumstances of the case, the Constitutional Court may make further pronouncements as appropriate in the holding of the judgment.

-Chapter V. Impeachment against the President or the Vice President
+Chapter V. Impeachment of the President or the Vice President

 Article 68